saaket2006/ai_resume_screener/README.md

 3. Upload the resumes (PDF/DOCX) of candidates to be ranked.
 4. Click **Rank Candidates** and observe the highly accurate similarities and highlighted skill gaps!
 5. **Click any candidate row** to expand the score breakdown panel.
-6. Check the **backend terminal** for detailed structured logs showing the full scoring pipeline and timing.

 ## Evaluation